nicolas-kuechler/doe-suite/docs/etl.md

   - $FACTORS$ # will be expanded to factor_columns of the experiment
 ```

-The `$FACTORS$` tag must still be explicitly provided by the experiment designer, so this functionality is entirely opt-in.
+The `$FACTORS$` tag must be explicitly provided as a column value to be expanded to the experiment factors.

-For an example, see `FactorAggTransformer`.
+For an example, see `GroupByAggTransformer`.

 # Super ETL
 Doe suite supports the definition of suite-transcending (super-suite) ETL pipelines that